 - Community Development Council affiliation dues are $200 per year.

-- Membership is a two year commitment to attend three out of four council sessions.
+- Council participation is a two year commitment to attend three out of four council sessions.
 Participants are allowed only one excused absence during a two year term.

 - Participation is intended to be active and candid, sharing specific detailed information and experience from both members and presenters.
 There is a high expectation for participation and contribution by all members.